aashish2020/Machine-learning-with-python/README.md

 3. Ridge and Lasso regression
 4. KNN regressor & classification
 5. Support vector regressor and Support vector classifier using kernel tricks
+6. Polynomial regression
-6. All of the alogirthms are carried out using the SKLEARN package
+7. All of the alogirthms are carried out using the SKLEARN package